TheCodeCache/security/README.md

 # security primitives
-This repo deals with security primitives!
+This repo deals with fundamental primitives in security!

 **Work In Progress. . .**